Anna Mary Howitt: Painter, writer and women's rights activist

+In meantime her male fellow students began their studies at the Royal Academy Schools.
+Being a woman she could not apply for admission and she had to seek other alternatives to gain access to life classes.

-In 1850, Howitt accompanied her fellow artist Jane Benham to Munich, where she studied under Wilhelm von Kaulbach.
-She began to publish articles about the city that were later collected in her book An Art-Student in Munich (1853).
-The book was a succes in the UK and in the US.
+In 1850, Howitt went unchaperoned with her fellow artist Jane Benham to Munich, where she studied for two years under Wilhelm von Kaulbach.
+She began to publish articles about this stay in British periodicals Household Words, Ladies' Companion and the Athenaeum In 1853 she published her book An Art-Student in Munich (1853).
+The book was a success in the UK and in the US.

 The New York Times (11 May 1854) wrote this about An Art-Student in Munich: "All that is peculiar to Munich, – its museums, galleries, festivals, and works of art, – or to German life, whether in high or low degree, and still more to the cultivation of the artist, is told in these pages with a beautiful earnestness and a naive simplicity, that have a talismanic effect upon the reader.
 It is one of those sunny works which leave a luminous trail behind them in the reader's memory."

-Howitt, at this stage in life, was subjected to two influences,"connected on the one hand with the social and publishing circles of her parents, the hard-working pillars of the London literary establishment, and on the other hand with a group of forward-looking, feminist women of her own age."
+Shortly after her return in London she also published her serialized novella The Sisters in Art (1852) in The Illustrated Exhibitor and Magazine of Art.
+Her idea of a sisterhood of women artists was formalised in a story of three women artists who create a supportive community and join forces to open an art academy for women.
+Howitt and her art sisters were in fact uniting in private evening drawing classes, held in the library of Eliza Fox's father (the prominent Unitarian minister William Johnson Fox) to draw from the undraped model.
+Howitt at this stage in life, was subjected to two influences, "connected on the one hand with the social and publishing circles of her parents, the hard-working pillars of the London literary establishment, and on the other hand with a group of forward-looking, feminist women of her own age."
+The younger group of her associates consisted of the later Langham Place feminists, notably her close friend the artist Barbara Leigh Smith.
+Howitt and Leigh Smith also became more part of the Pre-Raphaelite circle by joining The Folio Sketching club.